tc39/proposal-ses/README.md

 const counter = new Counter();

-// ...obtain billSrc and joanSrc from untrusted clients... const bill = Reflect.confine(billSrc, {change: counter.incr});
+// ...obtain billSrc and joanSrc from untrusted clients... const bill = confine(billSrc, {change: counter.incr});
-const joan = Reflect.confine(joanSrc, {change: counter.decr});
+const joan = confine(joanSrc, {change: counter.decr});
 ```

 Say the code above is executed by a program we call Alice.
 Within this
-code, Alice instantiates the mutually suspicious Bill and Joan,
+code, Alice obtains source code for plugins Bill and Joan.
+Alice does
-neither of which is trusted by Alice. _If Alice is written in SES_,
-then Bill and Joan are fully confined except in the way Alice intends:
+not know how well these plugins are written, and so wishes to protect
+herself from their misbehavior, as well as protect each of them from
+the misbehavior of the other.
+It does not matter whether Alice is
+worried about accidental or malicious misbehavior.

+With the code above, Alice presents to each of these plugins an API
+surface of her design, characteristic of the plugin framework she
+defines.
+In this trivial example, she provides to each a function they
-they have different rights over the state of a shared counter.
-Bill
+will know as `change` for manipulating the state of a shared
-can only increment the counter and observe the result.
-Joan can only
+counter.
+By calling his `change` variable, Bill can only increment the
+counter and see the result.
+By calling her `change` variable, Joan can
-decrement the counter and observe the result.
-Only Alice can bring
+only decrement the counter and see the result.
+By using her `counter`
-about any further connectivity among them, by using the `bill` and
-`joan` variables she retains.

-Alice restricts Bill and Joan to run in SES confinement to address the
-_offensive code problem_, to insulate herself from their potential
-misbehavior, and to insulate them from each other.
-But she wishes them
-to interact as well, with herself and each other, _only_ by this
-limited ability to affect and obseve this shared counter.
-Alice must
-address the _defensive code problem_ of writing a counter that defends
-itself against the potential misbehavior of its callers.
-If Alice is
-in SES, then the calls to `Object.freeze` above are
+variable Alice can do both.

+Alice's code above achieves this if it is evaluated in such a realm --
+one descendant from `TheFrozenRealm` in which primordials are
-adequate.
-Otherwise, Bill and Joan could say `change.__proto__` to
+transitively immutable.
+Otherwise, Bill or Joan could say
-access and poison Alice's prototypes, and to engage in unauthorized
+`change.__proto__` to access and poison Alice's prototypes, and to
-interaction with each other.
-To address the defensive code problem,
-Alice places herself into SES as well.
+interact with each other in ways Alice did not intend to enable.

-### Compartments example
+## Compartments example

 By composing
 [revocable membranes](http://soft.vub.ac.be/~tvcutsem/invokedynamic/js-membranes)